-The hot weather's here at last, but do you know how to keep cool in a heatwave and detect heat stroke symptoms?
+The hot weather is back, but with temperatures set to soar into the high 30 this Bank Holiday weekend, do you know how to keep cool in a heatwave and detect heat stroke symptoms?

 Excessive heat can:

 A heat wave is defined as prolonged period of abnormally hot weather.
 Normally, early morning temperatures in July average around 13 – 14 degrees.
 Currently in the UK heatwave, the temperatures early on in the day are on average 10 degrees above that – thus, we are in the midst of a heatwave.

 There are four different heatwave levels.

 Level 1 – Green: This is the ‘normal’ state, where there is no more than a 50% risk of heatwave.
 People should just be aware of the risks of heat and the need to keep cool.